About

 The Homelands PowWow was founded by a dedicated group of enrolled Stockbridge-Munsee Tribal Members and Massachusetts-based allies, united by a shared commitment to creating a space where Tribal members can reconnect with their ancestral homelands through dance, music, and community.

-The 2nd annual PowWow will be held October 3–4, 2026, at a location to be named later.
+The 2nd annual PowWow will be held October 3–4, 2026, at location: Shakespeare & Company, 70 Kemble St., Lenox, MA 01240

 The Homelands PowWow is organized by a Massachusetts-registered nonprofit and 501(c)(3) charity.
 We are a private organization and do not speak for the Stockbridge-Munsee Tribal Council, nor do we claim to represent the Tribe officially.
 This event is a spiritual homecoming—one that generations of Tribal members were denied when gatherings like these were prohibited in their ancestral lands.
 The opportunity to return and dance in the Homelands is profoundly meaningful for many.